Esri/pyprt/README.md

 1. Run `pipenv run python setup.py bdist_wheel`.
 This will build the CMake project and Python packages.
 1. The resulting wheel is written to the temporary `dist` folder.

+#### Build Conda Package

+1. Install Miniconda or Anaconda.
+1. In the PyPRT git root, open a shell and activate correct C++ compiler (`vcvarsall.bat` on Windows or `source /opt/rh/devtoolset-8/enable` on RHEL-based Linux).
+1. First time only: run `conda env create --prefix ./env --file environment.yml` to create a conda environment with all the required Python packages.
+1. Run `activate ./env`.
+1. Run `python setup.py bdist_conda`.
+This will build the CMake project and Python packages.
+1. The resulting package is written to the `./env/conda-bld/{platform}` folder.

 #### Iterative Python Development

 1. In the PyPRT git root, open a shell and activate correct C++ compiler (`vcvarsall.bat` on Windows or `source /opt/rh/devtoolset-8/enable` on RHEL-based Linux).